Phoneutria: Non-fatal cases

-Reports of deaths
+Fatal cases

 In a case that occurred in Itanhaém, São Paulo, a 40-year-old man bitten in the foot, presented significant pain and generalized contractures, dying six hours after the accident.

 A 7-year-old child, bitten in the ear, presented convulsions, opisthotonos, and progressive paralysis, dying 17 hours after the accident.

 In a case that occurred in Franca, a 10-year-old child bitten on the middle finger of the right hand, presented severe pain, trismus, tremors in the right arm and face, evolving to permanent contracture, respiratory paralysis, cyanosis, and convulsions, dying in 30–40 minutes after the accident.

 In São Sebastião, São Paulo, two brothers, 6 months and 18 months old, the children woke up during the night crying and screaming, dying soon after (time of death is not described).
 The father removed the sheets and found the spider, which was referred to the Butantan Institute, identified as a large female Phoneutria nigriventer.

 A 3-year-old girl, bitten on the third finger of her right hand, presented immediate local pain, periods of alternating prostration, cold sweating, chest and abdomen pains, and 3 episodes of vomiting, was admitted to UNICAMP 3 hours after the accident, with the same symptoms.
 5 vials of AV (Antivenom) and local anesthetic infiltration were administered, and there was an improvement in symptoms, with a decrease in sweating, but still agitated, 2–3 hours after AV, there was a picture of significant diarrhea (semi-liquid stools) evolving to 2nd-degree dehydration.
 Parenteral hydration was started, 3h30 min post AV, her heart rate was 160 beats per minute, and her respiratory rate was 72 at 4 hours post AV.
 Between 4h15min and 4h30min after AV, she had peripheral cyanosis, a heart rate of 150 beats per minute dyspnea, and loss of peripheral venous access.
 Afterward, there was disseminated pulmonary stertoration, and worsening of agitation, dyspnea, and bradycardia, while being performed orotracheal intubation, manual ventilation, adrenaline, and external cardiac massage, she later died.